Best MFT Programs in California

 Azusa, CA - Private 4-year - apu.edu

-Master's - Master of Arts in Clinical Psychology: Marriage and Family Therapy
+Master's - MA in Clinical Psychology: Marriage and Family Therapy (MFT)

 Azusa Pacific University's Master of Arts in Clinical Psychology: Marriage and Family Therapy offers a robust hybrid program designed to cultivate compassionate counselors.
 The curriculum uniquely blends psychological theory with theological insights, providing students a comprehensive framework for understanding human relationships.
 Graduates develop advanced therapeutic skills through interdisciplinary training that emphasizes professional counseling techniques, ethical foundations, and transformative intervention strategies.
 The program's Christ-centered approach distinguishes it from traditional MFT programs, preparing students to address complex interpersonal dynamics with empathy and professional expertise.